How to write your number

 Special numbers

-Mobile and non-geographic numbers don't have optional area codes so can largely be written in whichever pattern aids memorability.
+Freephone, premium rate and other similar numbers starting with 03, 08 or 09 can be written in whichever pattern aids memorability.

-'08' numbers are best displayed in the style 08xx xxx xxxx to aid recognition of the various different services.
-For example, as the meaning of '0800' is widely understood, 0800 123 4567 is more likely to be recognised as a freephone number than 08001 234567.
+However, sticking to a single consistent style such as 0xxx xxx xxxx can look neater and aid memorability.
+Furthermore, as the meaning of '0800' is widely understood, a number such as 0800 123 4567 is more readily recognisable as freephone than 08001 234567.

 From overseas